 - 1. Accomplish your purpose in a way that allows others to be productive. - 2.
-Be respectful of people and property. - 3.
-Only beverages in covered containers are allowed in the Library Information Center.
-No food or candy allowed. - 4.
+Be respectful of people and property. - Only covered beverages and some snacks are allowed in the Library Information Center.
+No meals allowed. - 4.
 All CHS rules apply. - 5.
-Students must adhere to the Acceptable Use Policy when using computers and devices in the library.
+Students must adhere to the Acceptable Use Policy when using devices in the library.